SpardaHunter/ZFBimagesToolSparda/README.md

 IMPORTANT: The SF2000 console must be configured according to the size in Foldername.ini/FoldernamX.ini.

 Credits: [Q_ta ](https://github.com/Q-ta-s) has made contributions to this distribution.

-IMPORTANT: The SF2000 console must be configured according to the size in Foldername.ini/FoldernamX.ini.

-Credits: Q_ta has made contributions to this distribution.